-^{1.} Constant currency removes the impact of exchange rate movements to facilitate comparability of operational performance for the Company.
-This is done in two parts: a) by converting the current year net profit / (loss) of entities in the group that have reporting currencies other than AU Dollars, at the rates that were applicable to the prior comparable period (Translation Currency Effect); b) by restating material transactions booked by the group that are impacted by exchange rate movements at the rate that would have applied to the transaction if it had occurred in the prior comparable period (Transaction Currency Effect).
+Constant currency removes the impact of exchange rate movements to facilitate comparability of operational performance for the Company.
+This is done in two parts: a) by converting the current year net profit / (loss) of entities in the group that have reporting currencies other than AU Dollars, at the rates that were applicable to the prior comparable period (Translation Currency Effect), b) by restating material translations booked by the group that are impacted by exchange rate movements at the rate that would have applied to the translation if it had occurred in the prior comparable period (Translation Currency Effect).

-2 Contract values represent the total expected fees to be earned over the life of the relevant agreement
+2Contract values represent the total expected fees to be earned over the life of the relevant agreement